bishtanuj/Machine_Learning_Algorithms/Linear Regression/README.md

 ### Why is Linear Regression Important?
 - **Interpretability**: Linear regression provides clear coefficients, helping us understand the impact of each independent variable on the dependent variable.
 - **Simplicity**: It's transparent, easy to implement, and serves as a foundation for more complex algorithms.
 - **Foundational Concepts**: Linear regression underpins advanced models ike regularization and support vector machines.

+### Assumptions of Linear Regression
+1. **Linearity**: The relationship between variables is linear.
+2. **Independence**: Residual (differences between actual and predicted values) are independent.
+3. **Homoscendasticity**: Residuals follow a normal distribution.